sivansh11/dawn/writeup.md

 As a potential future optimization, one could even abandon ELF in favor of a simpler format like **BFLT (Binary Flat Format)**.
 BFLT is a lightweight format that doesn't use virtual addresses, making it trivial to load.

+### Memory Management and Sharing

+The guest's memory is not one single, monolithic block.
+Instead, the emulator manages a collection of memory ranges.
+This design allows for powerful and efficient ways for the host application to interact with the guest script.

+The core of this system is the `memory_t::insert_memory(uintptr_t address, size_t size)` function.
+The host can allocate a piece of its own memory (e.g., using `new` or `malloc`) and then call `insert_memory` to make that specific block of host memory accessible to the guest.
+The emulator maintains a list of these valid memory ranges.

+When the guest program tries to access a memory address, the emulator first checks if the address falls within any of the registered ranges.
+This includes the main emulated RAM (which is itself just another range inserted at startup) and any shared memory blocks the host has inserted.

+This approach provides a highly efficient mechanism for sharing data.
+Instead of copying data back and forth, the host and guest can operate on the exact same memory.
+The process looks like this:

+1.  **Host Allocates Memory:** The host application allocates a block of memory.
+This memory might contain game state, a frame buffer, or any other data structure.
+2.  **Host Inserts Memory:** The host calls `machine._memory.insert_memory(...)` with the pointer and size of the allocated block.
+The emulator adds this host memory region to the guest's list of accessible memory ranges.
+3.  **Host Provides Address to Guest:** The raw host pointer is meaningless to the guest.
+The host must use a function like `machine._memory.translate_host_to_guest_virtual(...)` to get a guest-visible virtual address for the shared block.
+This virtual address is then passed to the guest, typically via a custom syscall.
+4.  **Guest Accesses Memory:** The guest can now use standard pointer operations to read from and write to the shared memory block using the virtual address it received.
+The emulator transparently handles the address translation, ensuring the guest's operations are safely applied to the correct host memory region.

 ### System Calls: The Bridge to the Host

 A sandboxed script is useless if it can't interact with the host.
 It needs to be able to print messages, request memory, or interact with game world objects.
 In RISC-V, the `ecall` (environment call) instruction is used for this purpose.